Women in Mali: Cultural background

 Mali is a landlocked country in West Africa.
 It obtained independence from France in 1960.
 The Northern Mali conflict has destabilized the country.
-Mali has more than 18 million inhabitants, and it is ethnically diverse being formed of the following groups: Bambara 34.1%, Fulani (Peul) 14.7%, Sarakole 10.8%, Senufo 10.5%, Dogon 8.9%, Malinke 8.7%, Bobo 2.9%, Songhai 1.6%, Tuareg 0.9%, other Malian 6.1%, from member of Economic Community of West African States 0.3%, other 0.4%.
+Mali has more than 24 million inhabitants, and it is ethnically diverse being formed of the following groups: Bambara 34.1%, Fulani (Peul) 14.7%, Sarakole 10.8%, Senufo 10.5%, Dogon 8.9%, Malinke 8.7%, Bobo 2.9%, Songhai 1.6%, Tuareg 0.9%, other Malian 6.1%, from member of Economic Community of West African States 0.3%, other 0.4%.
 The vast majority of the population follows Islam.
 The urbanization is 42.4%.
 The fertility rate is almost 6 children born/woman, one of the highest in the world.

 Education

 Education is compulsory from ages six to 15.
 However, many children do not attend school, and girls' enrollment is lower than that of boys at all levels due to factors such as poverty, societal preference to educate boys, child marriage and sexual harassment.
+In Malian households, the sons help with family farms, enterprises, and market purchases.
+They are in charge of all the major decision-making.
+Malian men are expected to acquire resources and earn the family income.
+The daughters quickly begin doing domestic chores and caring for younger siblings.
+Women are expected to handle the household chores and tend to garden plots.
+In polygamous households, women share and split up their tasks.

+It is common for Malian parents to take their daughters out of school for early marriage and fear of pregnancy.
+There is a prevailing notion that women in Mali will engage in adultery.
+Farming households typically keep their daughters out of schools to help with agricultural labor.
+Some families also fear that educated women are less likely to participate in arranged marriages and worry those women will know how to file for divorce.
+Additionally, women are not expected to send money back to their parents.
+Therefore, education is not viewed as equally important for women as it is for men in Mali.
+Once married, women are seen as the 'property' of their husbands.
+In 1949, Malian girls only made up 21% of students enrolled in primary school.

+Mali's democratization in 1991 improved access to education.
+Following the transition, girls in Mali's net enrollment in educational institutions increased by 27% by 2004 (16% to 43%).
+However, primary school completion rates for girls and boys are 40% and 60% respectively.
+Only 6% of girls enroll in secondary education.
 Women's literacy rate (aged 15 and over) is significantly lower than that of men: female 22.2%, compared to male 45.1% (2015 est.).